Scroll to content

 Please inform us as soon as possible if your child will be absent due to illness.

 In an emergency, if your child becomes seriously ill whilst at Lanterns Nursery School, we would contact you and call an ambulance.
-A member of staff would accompany your child in the ambulance if you are unable to get to the centre immediately.
+A member of staff would accompany your child in the ambulance if you are unable to get to the nursery immediately.
 If, on arrival at hospital you are unable to be there or are delayed the member of Lanterns staff will hand responsibility for treatment to the Health Care Professional, whilst remaining with your child for emotional support.

 Please remember to update us with your contact number.